Why depression makes everything feel pointless

 That makes sense.
 Rest can be necessary.
 The difficulty is that less action usually means fewer moments of pleasure, connection or a sense of achievement.
 Over time, life can become narrower, which then gives depression more room to fill the day.
 The narrower life seems to confirm what depression has been saying all along.

-This is one of the most important patterns to understand about depression.
-The withdrawal is not laziness.
-It is a predictable response to feeling depleted.
-But it tends to sustain the very thing it is trying to manage.
+The withdrawal is a predictable response to feeling depleted.
+But it sustains the very thing it is trying to manage.

 Shame adds another layer